Is it a real challenge to get sufficient breastmilk in a NICU?

 A: The handles on our machines have been rigorously tested by our specialist engineer and there is no reason to fear that the handle on our products is not strong enough.

-Q: Can the same accessory parts be used for the Symphony as for the Classic and the Lactina?
+Q: Can the same accessory parts be used for the Symphony as for the Lactina?

 A: Yes, the Symphony Pump Sets are also compatible with the other Medela Breast pumps.
 However, you need to add three Symphony specific parts: protective membrane, membrane cap, silicone tubing.